How to create a budding engineer

 Research engineering concepts in a hands-on way

-We love the free education materials from the Rochester Bridge Trust, specially designed to teach primary-aged children about bridges and civil engineering with lots of practical examples and activities.
+We love the free bridge-building education materials from the Rochester Bridge Trust, specially designed to teach primary-aged children about civil engineering with lots of practical examples and activities.

 Many popular day trip destinations offer the perfect way to explore engineering principles with your child, from the Science Museum to the National Space Centre.
 Visit UK Science Centres for a list of technology-themed days out.